Whom Do We Represent?

 Many states, including New Hampshire, have been practicing a form of this internal representation of both sides of the transaction for some time.
 Vermont calls for a Supervising Licensee so as to make sure all stays fair for both buyers and sellers.
 The principal broker will be the Supervising Licensee for most transactions, except if they are involved in the transaction as an agent.

 So here’s the difference in a nutshell.
 Buyers can now be represented by us even if they’re interested in pursuing one of our listings.
 Before this, even if one of us had a buyer broker agreement with a buyer and they wanted to pursue one of our listing, we had to send them to another agency and this caused all kinds of issues.
-Now an agent at Granger Real Estate can represent the buyer and another can represent the seller.
+Now an agent at Vermont Homes Real Estate can represent the buyer and another can represent the seller.

 What does this mean to you?
 In practice, very little.
 Your listing agent will still do everything they’re doing now if you are a seller and your buyer broker agent will do everything they’re doing now if you are a buyer.
 It’s really a win-win for everyone and makes transactions much easier for all concerned.

 Some agencies because of choice or size cannot practice Designated Agency.
 If you are initially looking at different properties with different firms and agents, you might want to ask each if they practice Designated Agency as it could effect your decision about representation.
-If you have any questions, please ask one of our agents at the office, call 802-365-7600 or email us to discuss your options.
-It’s really not as complicated as it sounds.